 - "It's a Trap!" from Dual Strike.
 Black Hole mocks you and your attempts to stop it.

 Days Of Ruin/Dark Conflict

-Days of Ruin had a darker and grimmer setting, and its set of COs tended to add bombastic rock and roll to the more traditional techno beats.
+- Days of Ruin had a darker and grimmer setting, and its set of COs tended to add bombastic rock and roll to the more traditional techno beats.
 "Hope Never Dies", Brenner's theme, is merely the beginning.
 The theme fits its name perfectly though.
 Getting your ass handed to you on a gold plate, sometimes you don't want to go on.
 Then your opponent end his turn and Brenner gets on stage, instantly pumping liquid courage into your ears.

-Flight Of The Coward, Waylon's theme, is also worthy of mention.
-Particulary worth mentioning concerning his theme is that the first time you encounter him he is fleeing and you only hear the comical intro of the song and then it cuts to the next player because his turns are so short.
+- Flight Of The Coward, Waylon's theme, is also worthy of mention.
+Particularly worth mentioning concerning his theme is that the first time you encounter him he is fleeing and you only hear the comical intro of the song and then it cuts to the next player because his turns are so short.
 He seems like a joke.
 The first time you face him in battle though you get past the intro and know that he is serious now.

-Decadence, a piece from the game that was used in the trailers.
+- Decadence, a piece from the game that was used in the trailers.

-Power Up.
+- Power Up.
 It drives home the "never give up hope" attitude with all the force and fury of a typhoon and appropriately boots up for the first time as you're (hopefully) making a come back against Admiral Greyfield.
 Also, its dark counterpart Stormy Times is no slouch in reminding you that all hope is lost for your cause.

-The Big Bad's themes in every Advance Wars game so far have been memorable, and Puppet Master, Caulder's theme, is no different.
+- The Big Bad's themes in every Advance Wars game so far have been memorable, and Puppet Master, Caulder's theme, is no different.
 With heavy drum beats and a demented circus-like theme, it really fits the mad scientist you're trying to face off with.

 - We Will Prevail, the main character's theme.
 It's a joy hearing it after Will snaps out of his Heroic BSoD.